Insights

 Migrating from RC4 to AES is a surgical operation: it must be done account by account, testing authentication after each change.
 Here are the steps:

-- 4Verify and monitor— after each change, check that authentication works and continue monitoring Event IDs 201–209 on the KDC.
-The goal is to reach zero RC4 events before the permanent removal of the registry workaround scheduled for July 2026.
+• 4Verify and monitor — after each change, check that authentication works and continue monitoring Event IDs 201–209 on the KDC.
+The goal is to reach zero RC4 events: from the July 2026 Patch Tuesday the registry workaround is no longer available and enforcement is permanent.

 The three waves of Kerberos enforcement